mhostetter/galois/docs/pages/tutorials/2_array_creation.rst

    # The display mode can be set to "poly" mode
    GF.display("poly"); a

-   # The polynomial variable can also be set
+   # The display mode can be set to "power" mode
-   GF.display("poly", "r"); a
+   GF.display("power"); a

    # Reset the display mode to the default
    GF.display(); a